Retirement income planning: 5 actions to consider

 Assess your needs and wants

 Start by creating a personalized estimate to help determine how much income you will need in retirement.
-That estimate should be based on:
+As part of your estimate, consider these factors:

 • Fixed expenses.
 These are basic, ongoing expenses including food, mortgage or rent payments, transportation, insurance premiums, health care costs, taxes, and other nondiscretionary living expenses.